 For all the hyperbole regarding the proliferation of wearable sensors in clinical trials and in our lives more generally, there are still relatively few direct physiologic measures we can make using these instruments.

+A few more include accelerations (g-forces), temperature (core and skin), skin conductivity, pulse-ox, and continuous blood glucose.
 Perhaps that seems like a long list, but there is nothing particularly exotic listed here.
-These are all types of measures which have been around for decades, so what is really new?
+These are all types of measures that have been around for decades, so what is really new?

 Wearable Sensors Provide Real-World Insights

 The opportunity for greater patient engagement has positively impacted the adoption of wearable sensors in clinical trials, healthcare research, and delivery.
-We can now continuously record physiologic measurements and do this during the patient’s routine every-day life rather than in-clinic.
-Ideally, we can add rich contextual information in the form of ePRO and eCOA to capturing subjective data during clinically significant events.
+We can now continuously record physiologic measurements and do this during the patient’s routine everyday life rather than in-clinic.
+Ideally, we can add rich contextual information in the form of ePRO and eCOA to capture subjective data during clinically significant events.

 The combination of physiologic data with subjective information from ePRO/eCOA data promises unprecedented new insights into each individual’s clinical functioning as they respond to an investigational drug, device, or therapy.